Updated Spring 2020

 Although they are natural, legally 0-VOC, and technically non-toxic, they do offgas aldehydes (and other compounds), that can be bothersome for the chemically sensitive.

-Linseed and or tung are often labeled as teak oil or danish oil, though this is a general term and it can either be pure or mixed with additives, as I go over in the post on these two oils.
+Linseed and or tung are often labeled as teak oil or danish oil, though this is a general term that can mean either it’s pure or mixed with additives, as I go over in the post on these oils.

-I used Hemp Oil on all the interior wood in my chemical-free tiny home (floors, stairs, interior door, window sills).
-I am really happy with it.
-The ladder to the loft does get grimy, though the dirt does wipe off.
+I used hemp oil on all the interior wood in my chemical-free tiny home (floors, stairs, interior door, window sills).
+The ladder to the loft did get grimy, though the dirt did wipe off.
+It’s not the most durable of the wood finishes but it did function well enough for me.

 Walnut Oil, although there it is technically a semi-drying oil is used on surfaces like concrete countertops, raw slate, non-glossy marble and granite, soapstone, sandstone, and onyx.

-Another oil to check out is Penofin Verde which is Brazilian rosewood oil-based with “other natural oils combined with select vegetable ester solvents and zero VOC pigments”.
-It has 1g/l VOC and contains linseed.
+Another oil to check out is Penofin Verde which is Brazilian rosewood oil based with other natural oils.
+They use “vegetable ester solvents” and zero VOC pigments.
+I would expect a solvent odor here.

-Oils need to be reapplied every few years or more often in high traffic areas.
+Oils need to be reapplied to wood every few years or more in high traffic areas.

 This Beeswax/Carnauba Polish works well but has mineral spirits in it.
-Mineral spirits to evaporate and leave the product free of this ingredient once cured.
+Mineral spirits do evaporate quite quickly and leave the product once cured.
+I haven’t found odorless mineral spirits to be a very toxic ingredient.

-You can purchase this from shellac.net or Amazon.
+You can purchase flakes from shellac.net or Amazon.

 Shellac can be used on many indoor surfaces, including floors, toys, and furniture.

-Natural, de-waxed, would be the purest choice for most projects but it does come in synthetic.
+Natural, de-waxed, would be the purest choice for most projects.
+It does come in a synthetic formula as well, so check which one it is.

 If you want to buy it ready-made, Zinsser makes one they claim is only shellac and alcohol.
 I discuss this again in the section on sealing in toxins since this finish is great at sealing in offgassing and odors.